Irrenanstalt Weiler*

 Action T4 was canceled under Hitler's order in August 1941 due to overwhelming pressure from the Catholic church, as well as from protests around the country after hearing of the program through illegally printed material.
 The cancellation of the program ended the systematic gas killings, however institutionalized adults and children were still being given lethal injections and subjected to starvation until the end of the war.
 The Nuremberg Trials had determined that somewhere around 275,000 people were killed under T4.

 After the war, the hospital was almost completely empty after having lost so much of the patient population due to the Action T4 extermination, but sections of the campus were eventually rehabilitated back into psychiatric services, general hospital care, and other uses.
-Although some are empty at the moment, a new hospital is planning to utilize these abandoned spaces.
+Although some buildings are empty at the moment, a new hospital is planning to utilize these abandoned spaces in the near future.

 * Note: the name "Irrenanstalt Weiler" is a pseudonym; the real name of this location is currently undisclosed.